How To Block a Country In WordPress? (Best Geoblocking Methods)

 1. Before you begin, you will need to download and unzip the MaxMind GeoIP database, and upload it to your wp-uploads/content folder via cPanel or FTP.

-2. Install and activate the plugin, and go to wp-admin to start the process.
+2. Install and activate the plugin, and go to the WordPress admin dashboard to start the process.